danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **Stream-table duality:** A stream is a changelog of a table, and a table is a snapshot of a stream at a point in time.
 - **When using a persistent state store** in Kafka Streams, close iterators to prevent memory issues.
 - **The Kafka Streams API** supports KStream-to-KStream windowed joins and KTable-to-KTable non-windowed joins.
-- **Stateless operations** don't require state, while stateful operations depend on state for processing.
+- **Stateless operations** don't require state, while stateful operations depend on state for processing: Branch, Filter, FlatMap, Foreach, GroupByKey, GroupBy, Map, Map (values only), Peek, Print, SelectKey, Table to Stream.
+- **Stateful operations** : Aggregate, Count and Reduce.
+(Joins, windowing and custom pressesors)
 - **Mounting a persistent volume for RocksDB** can dramatically speed up Kafka Streams recovery on restart.
 - **reduce, join, count and aggregate** are stateful Kafka Streams operations.
-- **Stateless processing** depends only on the current message (e.g., format conversion, filtering).
 - **KStream-KTable joins** output a KStream.
 - **Kafka Streams exactly-once semantics** apply to Kafka-to-Kafka flows only.
 - **KStream-GlobalKTable join** does not require input topics to have the same number of partitions, unlike other join types.